Estimated reading time: 23 minutes

 - Victoria Beckham’s Massive Ruby with a Diamond Swirl

 The History of Engagement Rings

 The Beginning of The Tradition

-To begin, engagement rings are a tradition that dates back hundreds and hundreds of years.
+To begin, just like the wedding band, the engagement ring comes with a long tradition that dates back hundreds and hundreds of years.
 Ancient Egyptians, who believed circles symbolized eternity, are the ones responsible for the beginning of the tradition.
 In Ancient Rome, women wore an engagement ring on the ring finger (the fourth finger on the left hand).
 This was because of their belief that this specific finger had a vein, called the vena amoris, which ran directly to the heart.
 However, these rings were simple and plain, much like wedding bands today.